apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/observability/access-logs.md

 1. Enable the log enhancement function.

-   * Enable this funciton when creating a cluster.
+   * Enable this function when creating a cluster.

      * If you create a cluster by running the `kbcli cluster create` command, add the `--enable-all-logs=true` option to enable the log enhancement function.
 When this option is `true`, all the log types defined by `spec.components.logConfigs` in `ClusterDefinition` are enabled automatically.